simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 1. Application front end (lightweight, uses services)
 2. Services (include contracts, interfaces and implementations consisting of business logic and data)
 3. Service repositories (connection option to existing services is provided | service contracts are provided as information)
-	- Options: at the time of development, or at runtime
+	- options: at the time of development, or at runtime
 4. Service bus (enables connection, bridges heterogeneity, technical services)

 ![[Screenshot from 2025-08-09 15-21-13.png|500]]